CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 console.log("Hello World")
 ```

 Unlike HTML and CSS, Javascript is a programming language.
-HTML and CSS give important information to the browser, but they are  like blueprints, whereas Javascript is more like a recipe. `console.log` is a debug statement--it lets you write to the Javascript console to keep track of what you're doing, which is a very helpful tool.
+HTML and CSS give important information to the browser, but they are like blueprints, whereas Javascript is more like a recipe.
+We are going to stop short of covering all the programming fundamentals, but you will learn what everything is doing and how to modify code to suit your purposes.

+`console.log` is a debug statement--it lets you write to the Javascript console to keep track of what you're doing, which is a very helpful tool.

 If you load your website at this point, you should see ... nothing.